LOUPE-PIT/back-end/README.md

 The Grouping Service handles making groups of students.
 This is used by teachers in the portal, the teacher is able to add students to a group.
 After the students inside a group will be able to work on the same assignment.

 ### Logging Service
 The Logging Service is responsible for logging all actions done to a object made by students.
-When te student makes a change to the object, which he/she is working on, it will be logged.
+When the student makes a change to the object, which he/she is working on, it will be logged.
+Note that these logs are text, like: User A did X

 ### Synchronisation Service
-The Synchronisation Service makes sure that all clients are kept in sync.
-The Synchronisation Service uses the logs, made by performing actions to an object, and makes sure everyone sees, and works with the same object, containing the same transformations.

 ### User Service
 The User Service is responsible for all user data and actions (CRUD).